Visited: June 1999

 You never know how much time the ride will take, since they all use worn tires that flatten all the time.

-I don’t remember any other country where we would need to change tires so often.
-On several occasions, we found ourselves without spare tires due to multiple flat tires occurring within minutes.
+I don’t remember any other country where we had to change tires so often.
+A few times we ended up with no spare left after multiple flats happened only minutes apart.

-Drivers and assistants were forced to stop the passing buses to lend us their tires until we would make it to the first tire repair mechanics.
+Drivers and assistants were forced to stop the passing buses to lend us their tires until we until we made it to the nearest mechanic.

 The phenomenon of the island Bohol is also an attempt by moto-taxi drivers to get as many people as possible into the extended motorcycle seat.

-During the record-breaking ride of seven passengers on one motorcycle, the driver positioned himself atop the petrol tank, while others clung to him like monkeys fearful of losing their grip and falling off.
+On a record-breaking ride with seven people on one motorcycle, the driver sat on the fuel tank while the others clung to him like monkeys, desperate not to fall off.

 Unattractive and dangerous capital Manila